Luryy/Luryy/README.md

   ### Repositories :octocat:

   #### Base
-  These repositories contains the base of programming or technologie
+  These repositories contains the base of programming or technology
   - [42-Basecamp](https://github.com/Luryy/42-Basecamp) - This repository you could check the basis of **C**.
   - [NodeJs](https://github.com/Luryy/NodeJs) - This repository you could check my initial base learning about **NodeJs**.